 Deep and intense cab with a real purity of fruit that jumps out of the glass.
 Lots of concentrated cassis with a lovely mocha coffee complexity and soft, ripe tannins.
 I'm thinking this would pair perfectly with beef short rib braised in a red wine sauce.
 Something really rich and warming would work a treat.

 The Seleccion series features a Cabernet Sauvignon, a Malbec and a blend of the two.
 The one is a personal favourite (but all three are fantastic!).
 The wine owes its heritage to the old blends of Bordeaux, but here has a new world twist.
 12 months ageing in a mixture of French and American oak adds a layer of oaky complexity with cedar, dark chocolate and sweet spices, all balanced with a rich texture, concentrated blackcurrants and dark plums.
 Try pairing this with a Portobello mushroom (or chuck steak pattie) and blue cheese burger.
 Add some rosemary and sweet caramelised onions and you've a knockout combo.

 The jewel in Sottano's crown, the Judas Malbec is a serious bit of kit.
 From the winery's finest vineyards, it's aged for 24 months in new oak barrels, 70% French and 30% American.
 This is concentrated and complex with plenty of red cherries, blackcurrants and juicy plums.
 It's full bodied with tannins that coat your mouth and a long finish filled with black pepper, tobacco, vanilla and a leathery spice.
-A serious wine that would make an amazing gift - we've a Christmas gift box available here.
+A serious wine that would make an amazing gift - we've a superb gift box available here.
 It could also be aged for a number of years in the cellar if you want to treat yourself.

 If you're having a dinner party, Judas would be THE perfect accompaniment if the main event was a tomahawk steak!